Memonia/dockerComposeFlake/README.md

 ## About
 [![FlakeHub](https://img.shields.io/endpoint?url=https://flakehub.com/f/Memonia/dockerComposeFlake/badge)](https://flakehub.com/flake/Memonia/dockerComposeFlake)

-This flake is a convenient wrapper around `docker compose up` project deployment, which additionally supports `jsonnet` compose files.
+This flake is a convenient wrapper around `docker compose up` stack deployment, which additionally supports `jsonnet` compose files.

 ## Installation
 Add this flake to your `flake.nix`.
 First `#1`, specify dockerCompose flake as an input, then `#2` make it available under the `config` set.